DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 0. [PARENTAL_EDUCATION]

-**First ensure that the STUDENT_ID, UCAS_ID_KEY, and PERSONAL_ID columns are formatted as text in Excel – if not ensure that eachcolumn is formatted as text and resave the file before proceeding.**
+**First ensure that the STUDENT_ID, UCAS_ID_KEY, and PERSONAL_ID columns are formatted as text in Excel – if not ensure that each column is formatted as text and resave the file before proceeding.**

 The imported table in SQL Server will take the name of the worksheet so something succinct like `IFY` would be best – the holding table is named `IFY$`